Kingdom of France: Religion

 Prior to the French Revolution, the Catholic Church was the official state religion of the Kingdom of France.
-France was traditionally considered the Church's eldest daughter (French: Fille aînée de l'Église), and the King of France always maintained close links to the Pope.
+France is traditionally considered the Church's eldest daughter (French: Fille aînée de l'Église), and the king of France always maintained close links to the Pope, receiving the title Most Christian Majesty from the Pope in 1464.
 However, the French monarchy maintained a significant degree of autonomy, namely through its policy of "Gallicanism", whereby the king selected bishops rather than the papacy.

-During the Protestant Reformation of the mid 16th century, France developed a large and influential Protestant population, primarily of Reformed confession; after French theologian and pastor John Calvin introduced the Reformation in France, the number of French Protestants (Huguenots) steadily swelled to 10 percent of the population, or roughly 1.8 million people.
+During the Protestant Reformation of the mid-16th century, France developed a large and influential Protestant population, primarily of Reformed confession; after French theologian and pastor John Calvin introduced the Reformation in France, the number of French Protestants (Huguenots) steadily swelled to 10 percent of the population, or roughly 1.8 million people.
 The ensuring French Wars of Religion, and particularly the St. Bartholomew's Day massacre, decimated the Huguenot community; Protestants declined to seven to eight percent of the kingdom's population by the end of the 16th century.
 The Edict of Nantes brought decades of respite until its revocation in the late 17th century by Louis XIV.
 The resulting exodus of Huguenots from the Kingdom of France created a brain drain, as many of them had occupied important places in society.

 Jews have a documented presence in France since at least the early Middle Ages.
 The Kingdom of France was a center of Jewish learning in the Middle Ages, producing influential Jewish scholars such as Rashi and even hosting theological debates between Jews and Christians.
 Widespread persecution began in the 11th century and increased intermittently throughout the Middle Ages, with multiple expulsions and returns.